martin-schaefer/k8s-showcase/README.md

 The Kubernetes Dashboard is very useful when it comes to to track and monitor what is happening your cluster.
 Open a new command window or shell and start the Kubernetes Dashbord with `minikube dashboard`.
 This will open your Browser showing the inital Dashboard screen.

 Next check the IP address which is assigned to your cluster with `minikube ip`.
-You will get a response like `192.168.99.104'`.
+You will get a response like `192.168.99.104`.
 Keep this IP address in mind or even better add it as host name `k8s-showcase` to `C:\Windows\System32\drivers\etc\hosts` (You need admin permission to do this).
 You will need it later to access the apps running inside the cluster.

-### Deploy the Service Stack
+### Deploy the Application Stack

-Now here comes the magic of Kubernetes: You can install the full service stack at once.
+You can install the full application stack at once.
 Navigate to the top level directory of the Git project and execute:

 	kubectl apply -f k8s-deployment

-This will apply all deployment files (*.k8s.yml) in the `k8s-deployment` directory on your minikube cluster.
+This will apply all deployment files (*.k8s.yml) in the `k8s-deployment` directory on your Minikube cluster.
 You should see the following output:

 	namespace/k8s-spring-boot-apps created
 	namespace/k8s-logging created